-As we have in the past we have really out done ourselves this year with the amazing artists we have joining us. with some returning mixed with a touch of new, this championship will be just as breath taking as it is every year!!!!
-We are so exited to see what master pieces our carvers bring to life this year.
+As we have in the past we have really out done ourselves this year with the amazing artists we have joining us.
+Some returning mixed with a touch of new, this championship will be just as breath taking as it is every year!!!!
+We are so exited to see what masterpieces our carvers bring to life this year.
 So without further ado the list for the 2021 International chainsaw carving championship are listed below.
 Congratulations and good luck!!

 Jeffrey Samudosky from Connecticut

 While visiting Vermont in the late 1990s, Jeff noticed some wood carvings along the side of a road.
 He thought, “I could do that” and opened J.M.S.
 Wood Sculpture in 1999.
 With over 20 years-experience, Jeff’s business has allowed him to live in many locations around the country and travel all over the world participating in competitions and becoming involved in the carving community.
 When he isn’t traveling, he creates his art in a small Washington town away from the hustle and bustle distractions of the major cities.
 Jeff was featured as an animal anatomy specialist in two episodes of the first chainsaw reality show, SAW DOGS, which aired on the Discovery Channel in 2012 (“Race to the Finish” and “First Breath”).
 More recently his sculptures were in National Geographic Kids UK magazine issue 145, Wood Carving Illustrated issue 82, Odd is Art, published by Ripley’s Believe It or Not!, and Who’s Who in Visual Art – 100 Artisans, Craftspeople & Designers – Vol. 2018-2019.